AlphaTechnolog/dotfiles-old/README.md

 To setup neovim you need install neovim >= 0.5.0

-To use my neovim configuration you must install [vim-plug](https://github.com/junegunn/vim-plug) , use the command `:PlugInstall`, and then, restart the editor.
+To use my neovim configuration you must install [packer](https://github.com/wbthomason/packer.nvim) , use the command `:PackerSync`, and then, restart the editor.

 ## Notes